Texas and California spar over jobs and taxes

-SAN FRANCISCO (Reuters) - Texas Governor Rick Perry’s latest sales pitch to California businesses boils down to four words: Texas is no California.
+SAN FRANCISCO, Feb 13 (Reuters) - Texas Governor Rick Perry’s latest sales pitch to California businesses boils down to four words: Texas is no California.

 “Building a business is tough.
 But I hear building a business in California is next to impossible,” Perry says in a cheeky radio ad that aired ahead of his tour of the Golden State this week.
 “See why our low taxes, sensible regulations and fair legal system are just the thing to get your business moving to Texas.”